facebookresearch/RAM/projects/thinking_midtraining/README.md

 ## Conclusion
 We have presented thinking mid-training, an intermediate training phase that bridges the gap between pretraining and post-training by explicitly teaching models to reason on augmented pretraining corpora.

-Our experiments demonstrate the effectiveness of thinking mid-training which creates a smooth transition from raw text compression to elaborative reasoning.
-On Llama-3-8B, thinking mid-training combined with RL post-training achieves a 3.2x improvement in average performance across mathematical reasoning benchmarks compared to RL post-training starting from a base model using existing approach.
+Our experiments demonstrate the effectiveness of thinking mid-training, creating a smooth transition from raw text compression to elaborative reasoning.
+On Llama-3-8B, thinking mid-training combined with RL post-training achieves a 3.2x improvement in average performance across mathematical reasoning benchmarks compared to RL post-training starting from the base model.
 Notably, each component of our pipeline contributes meaningfully: SFT mid-training with thought-augmented data yields a 6x improvement over the base model, and RL mid-training provides additional gains, particularly on the most challenging competition-level problems.

 These results suggest that *reasoning capabilities benefit from being trained as native behavior earlier in the training pipeline.*

 ## [TODO] Contributors